aaronr7734/team-8-project/reports/report-07.md

 it for the class with Chase.
 I also attended Thursday's meeting in which I participated in discussing our previous deliverable and how we are going to split up the sections and complete the next one according to the requirements.
 I started to work on the next deliverable according to what was assigned to me and looked at the rest of the deliverable to make sure I understood what this deliverable needed.
 Since I have been recently assigned as a frontend developer for our project, I completed a home screen sketch to get a better idea of what design would best intertwine with it functionalities.
 I also edited the README file on our GitHub to better reflect our project currently and better format it.

 ### **Ceanna**:
+For this week, I worked on the UML Class diagram.
+We got feedback before our presenatation.
+It was my job to fix the lines and add the association for each class.
+I made sure that the diagram was ready to present for the midterm presntation.
+I spoke about the admin side on the diagram for the presentation.
+The next meeting that we had, I was incharge of the notes.
+I made sure to take details notes for the group.
+I also created a homework document that I sent to Jennie to finalize the homework.
+It was a way for each of us to see what we need to do next.
+We are not sure of what framework we still what to use, so I did some research about frameworks.
+I conclued that we should use bootstap for front end and Django for back end.

 ### **Jessica**: